GoogleCloudPlatform/spanner-migration-tool/README.md

-This command will use the cloud project specified by the `GCLOUD_PROJECT` environment variable, automatically determine the Cloud Spanner instance associated with this project, convert the PostgreSQL/MySQL schema for `mydb` to a Spanner schema or infer a schema from the DynamoDB instance, create a new Cloud Spanner database with this schema, and finally, populate this new database with the data from the source database.
+This command will use the cloud project specified by the `GCLOUD_PROJECT` environment variable, automatically determine the Cloud Spanner instance associated with this project, convert the source schema to a Spanner schema (For MySQL/Postgres) or infer a schema from the DynamoDB instance, create a new Cloud Spanner database with this schema, and finally, populate this new database with the data from the source database.
 If the project has multiple instances, then list of available instances will be shown and you will have to pick one of the available instances and set the `--instance` flag.
-The new Cloud
-Spanner database will have a name of the form `{DRIVER}_{DATE}_{RANDOM}`, where`{DRIVER}` is the drivername specified,`{DATE}`is today's date, and`{RANDOM}` is a random suffix for uniqueness.
+The new Cloud Spanner database will have a name of the form `{DRIVER}_{DATE}_{RANDOM}`, where`{DRIVER}` is the drivername specified,`{DATE}`is today's date, and`{RANDOM}` is a random suffix for uniqueness.